emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

 **Note:** If you need to use an IDP other than Auth0, please [slack](https://d6e.co/slack) or email us.
 We are currently testing support for other IDPs, including Keycloak, Okta, and AWS Cognito.

-## Create an Authentication Application with your IDP
+## Configure your IDP
-You will need to have a running application with your IDP to integrate with Ambassador Pro.
+You will need to configure your IDP to handle authentication requests.
+The way to do this varies by IDP.

 #### Auth0
-You will need to create an application with Auth0 before integrating it with Ambassador Pro.
+With Auth0 as your IDP, you will need to create an `Application` to handle authentication requests from Ambassador Pro.

 1. Navigate to Applications and Select "CREATE APPLICATION"